 Blood Root (Sanguinaria canadensis):

 A perennial herb that sends off underground rootstocks that produce rhizomes.
-The rhizomes are what we harvest for medicine.
+The rhizomes are what we harvest for use in herbal preparations.
 The rhizome can be harvested once the leaves have dried, often around late October.

 Blue Flag (Iris versicolor):